SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/GQI/GQI_Logging.md

 ## Log entries related to SLNet requests

-From DataMiner 10.4.6/10.5.0 onwards<!--RN 39355-->, when you set the [minimum log level](#minimum-log-level) to *Debug* or lower, information about requests sent to SLNet are also logged.
+From DataMiner 10.4.6/10.5.0 onwards<!--RN 39355-->, when you set the [minimum log level](#minimum-log-level) to *Debug* or lower, information about requests sent to SLNet is also logged.

 The types of log entries related to SLNet requests include: